RECAP: Transparent Inference-Time Emotion Alignment for Medical Dialogue Systems

+Transparency is critical for AI systems making emotional assessments in healthcare.
+High technical accuracy alone is insufficient, and systems fail when reasoning is opaque or misaligned with clinical practices \citep{Beede2020CHI}.
+Systems with interpretable reasoning are more likely to be trusted and adopted \citep{Cai2019CSCW,Yang2019CHI,dineen2024unified,dineen2025qa,Dolk_2020}. \method{} addresses this by exposing intermediate artifacts, including situation abstractions, psychological factors, emotion candidates, and calibrated ratings, that clinicians can inspect, verify, or override.

+Understanding how LLMs process emotional content remains largely opaque.
+When a model produces an empathetic response, we cannot determine whether it recognized the user's emotional state, inferred relevant psychological context, or simply pattern-matched to training examples. \method{} addresses this by decomposing emotional reasoning into five explicit stages, each producing an inspectable intermediate artifact.
+This design serves two purposes.
+First, it improves response quality through structured reasoning.
+Second, it creates observation points that reveal how models represent and reason about affect.

+We ground our decomposition in cognitive appraisal theory \cite{Ortony1988OCC,Lazarus1991EmotionAdaptation}, which posits that emotions arise from evaluations along dimensions such as goal relevance, agency, and coping potential.
+Our five-stage structure corresponds to theorized components of human emotional appraisal \cite{SchererMoors2019EmotionProcess}, namely situation encoding, relevance assessment, emotion categorization, intensity estimation, and response selection.
+Unlike chain-of-thought prompting, which produces unstructured traces that resist quantitative analysis, \method{}'s fixed schema enables aggregation across examples.
+We can compute statistics over factor distributions, emotion candidate frequencies, and calibration curves that reveal population-level patterns in model behavior.
+The pipeline requires no fine-tuning and executes in a single conversation turn.
+Figure~\ref{fig:recap_architecture} illustrates the complete pipeline with a representative clinical example.

-\method is a modular inference-time prompting pipeline that guides large language models through structured reasoning for emotional alignment.
-The pipeline operates in five sequential stages, each producing an intermediate, human-interpretable representation that informs the next stage.
-Our stage design is context-rich: we maximize task-relevant context so the model can make more informed decisions, consistent with gains from many-shot in-context learning and retrieval-augmented evidence \cite{agarwal2024manyshotincontextlearning}.
-This design requires no fine-tuning or parameter updates and externalizes the model's reasoning into inspectable steps (see Appendix~\ref{app:method_prompts} for prompts).
-Figure~\ref{fig:recap_architecture} illustrates the complete pipeline.
-To demonstrate each stage, we use a running example where a patient expresses: \begin{quote} \textit{``I was just diagnosed with cancer last month and the chemo is making me so sick.
+To demonstrate each stage, we use a running example where a patient expresses the following. \begin{quote} \textit{``I was just diagnosed with cancer last month and the chemo is making me so sick.
 I'm scared this won't get any better.
-My sons keep asking me if I'm okay and I don't know what to say to them...''''} \end{quote}
+My sons keep asking me if I'm okay and I don't know what to say to them...''} \end{quote}